Line Vs. Functional Organizational Structure

 Whenever we think about an organization, we think the manager is the highest position holder and all employees work under him.
-The same is in the line organization.
+The same is true in the line organization.
 It is a centralized organizational structure.
 The top manager holds the decision-making power and all employees have to abide by his instructions.

 What is Functional Organizational Structure?